 Note: Students may take this course as a business elective or a third year of mathematics.

-Dual Enrollment - Students may have the opportunity to obtain college credit for this course.
+Dual-enrollment classes are subject to change yearly based on college approval.
+Students may have the opportunity to obtain college credit for this course.
 The college credit option DOES require a fee.

 Entrepreneurship/E-Commerce+

 (Start Your Own Business)